snprim/ST558_project_1/README.md

 nhlFun(endpoints = "stats", expand = "person.team")
 ```

+    ## $copyright
+    ## [1] "NHL and the NHL Shield are registered trademarks of the National Hockey League.
+NHL and NHL team marks are the property of the NHL and its teams. © NHL 2020.
+All Rights Reserved."
+    ##
+    ## $teams
     ##    id                  name             link abbreviation
     ## 1   1     New Jersey Devils  /api/v1/teams/1          NJD
     ## 2   2    New York Islanders  /api/v1/teams/2          NYI